 , or at the Council offices.

 Council has six Standing Committees, formed under Section 41 of the Local Government Act, that provide advice to Council.
 See Council Committees for more information.
-The Sports, Recreation and Grants Committee which meets on the second Monday of each month, with the Policy and Planning, Budget and Finance, Governance and Works and Services Committees meeting on the third Monday of each month.
+The Sports, Recreation and Grants Committee meets on the second Monday of each month, with the Policy and Planning, Budget and Finance, Governance and Works and Services Committees meeting on the third Monday of each month.
 The Audit Committee of Council meets four times a year as required.

 Should there be a public holiday on a scheduled meeting day, the meeting will be held on the next day.

 There are also a number of Sub-Committees that support the work of the Committees.
 Sub-Committees usually meet on the second Monday of the month unless otherwise indicated.